All Episodes

 I think church culture, I don't think it's any specific church.

-When I when I've gone to church in other places, it seems a lot different than in America.
+And I think I don't know if it'll, I don't know, when I've gone to church in other places, it seems a lot different than in America.

-Seems a lot more genuine.
+It seems a lot more genuine.

-It seems a lot smaller, it seems more communal.
+It seems more communal.

-Oh man, that's really interesting.
+Oh, man, that's really interesting.

-Um and I think the church and 12-step programs have the same challenge.
+And I think the church and 12-step programs have the same challenge.

 And that's one of the things I find sort of a bit odd about right now.